Smart Falcon: Stud career

 Smart Falcon began his stud career from 2013, covering 164 mares with a service fee of 600,000JPY.
 The horse covered 135 and 141 mares in subsequent seasons, before his first crops debuted in 2016.
 That April, Siena Tokon became the first progeny to win a race after he won the Dream Challenge race in Urawa.
 That same year, Beach Malika became the first progeny to win a JRA race following her debut race win at Sapporo Racecourse.
 Smart Falcon covered a 181 mares in 2016.

-On April 2017, Star Lane became the first progeny to win a graded race following her win at the Saga Le Printemps Sho, and Dan Stone Lien won the Hayate Sprint in Morioka that same year.
+In April 2017, Star Lane became the first progeny to win a graded race following her win at the Saga Le Printemps Sho, and Dan Stone Lien won the Hayate Sprint in Morioka that same year.
 However, he couldn't produce a successful progeny for the second year season, and only covered 101 mares in 2017.
-On December 3, 2017 Smart Falcon was moved from the Shadai Stallion Station to the Lex Stud.
+On December 3, 2017, Smart Falcon was moved from the Shadai Stallion Station to the Lex Stud.
 The number of mare covered in 2018 dropped to 64.

 On January 24, 2021, Auvergne won the Tokai Stakes, marking the first time a progeny won a JRA graded race.

 On May 1, 2024, Shamal won the Kashiwa Kinen (JpnI), marking the first time a progeny won a GI/JpnI race.